Skip to content

 Voice Clearance

-In Muscat, if datalink clearances are unavailable, voice clearances will be provided.
-These will be brief, covering only your Standard Instrument Departure (SID), initial climb, and squawk code.
+In Muscat, voice clearances will be provided at all times.
+These will be covering your Destination, all Airways and the Muscat FIR Exit Point, your Standard Instrument Departure (SID), initial climb, and squawk code.
 Ensure you have the latest departure ATIS information before proceeding.

 Example